August 18 2023

 Arriving in both cases to have very serious TTFB problems that exceed the second, where Google recommends a TTFB time of less than 200 ms.

-In the course of our investigations, we decided to go beyond mere theory and guesswork, but to examine in detail some customers making use of these emerging technologies.
+In the course of our investigations, we decided to go beyond simple theory and assumptions by examining in detail some customers who make use of these emerging technologies.
 The goal was to better understand how these technology stacks handle requests and serve content, particularly in response to Google's specific PageSpeed Insight user agent.

 After a series of painstaking and meticulous tests, we have obtained surprisingly enlightening results.
 We found that several JavaScript files did not actually load when detected by the Google PageSpeed Insight user agent.
 This allows sites to achieve an impressively high LABS score, almost as if they are wearing an optimization mask.
-However, when it comes to the tests Core Web Vitals, the results are less flattering: not only do they fail these crucial tests, but they also have significant performance shortcomings.
+However, when it comes to the tests Core Web Vitals on real user experience (CRUX), the results are less flattering: not only do they fail these crucial tests, but they also have significant shortcomings in terms of performance.

 For example, a particularly worrying figure was the very high Time to First Byte (TTFB), or latency, a key indicator of server responsiveness that Google recommends always keep below 200 milliseconds.